 ii) robbery – as long as the offender causes or attempts to cause any person death or hurt or instant personal restraint continues.

 iii) criminal trespass or mischief – as long as the offender continues in the commission of criminal trespass or mischief.

 Iv) House-breaking by night – as long as such house-trespass that began continues.

 Section 103- When the right of private defence of property extends to causing death

-- Mischief by fire to any building, tent or vessel used as human dwelling or as place of custody of property
+- Mischief by fire to any building, tent or vessel used as a human dwelling or a a place of custody of property

 Section 104- When such right extends to causing any harm other than death

 In other cases, right extends to any harm other than death

 #exceptionsinipc #defence #privatedefence #triflingact #goodfaith #criminalintend #VolentiNonFIitInjuria #actdonebyconsent #justifiedact #excusableact #ACTOFANINTOXICATEDPERSON #ACTOFANINSANEPERSON #DoliIncapax #ACCIDENT #MISTAKEOFFACT #burdenofproof